Contract Specialist V (Contract Manager)

 - Additional work-related experience may be substituted for formal education on a year for year basis. (e.g., High school diploma or equivalent certificate required plus 8 years of experience without a degree, or associate degree plus 6 years of experience).

 - Four (4) years of experience with contract development, contract administration, vendor management, contract monitoring, contract evaluation or project management

 - Experience in and knowledge of information technology contract management/performance and its application in the public sector

 - Experience in project management

-- Certification as a Certified Texas Contract Manager (CTCM) must be obtained within one-year (1) of employment if not already certified unless otherwise approved by the supervisor.
+- Certification as a Certified Texas Contract Manager (CTCM) must be obtained within one-year (1) of employment if not already certified, unless otherwise approved by supervisor.